 Outdoor Air Quality and Land Use Planning

-Nearly all Californians (about 99%) live in areas that fail to meet the state’s health-based air quality standards.
+The vast majority of Californians (almost 80%) live in areas that fail to meet the state’s health-based air quality standards.
 The problem affects low-income and minority communities disproportionately because these groups tend to live in areas where air pollution is worst.
 Outdoor air pollution has been linked to both the cause of new asthma and the exacerbation of existing asthma.

 - Reducing exposure to diesel emissions, particulate matter, ozone, nitrogen dioxide, sulfur dioxide, and other pollutants, especially in communities disproportionately affected by asthma and environmental injustices.